Alabama Education Association

 The Alabama Education Association (AEA) is a statewide professional organization that represents public school employees in the state of Alabama.
 It is based in the state capital of Montgomery.
 The AEA is the largest education association in Alabama and is an advocate organization that leads the movement for excellence in education and is the voice of education professionals in Alabama.
 AEA's mission is to promote education excellence.
 The AEA provides legal assistance, professional development opportunities, member benefits, and a strong voice for education in the Alabama Legislature.
 The AEA serves as the advocate for its members and leads in the advancement of equitable and quality public education for Alabama's diverse population.
 The AEA is an affiliate of the National Education Association (NEA), the nation's largest professional employee organization.

-The AEA's stated mission is "to promote educational excellence, the Alabama Education Association shall serve as the advocate for its members and shall lead in the advancement of equitable and quality public education for a diverse population."

 History

 One of the mandates of Reconstruction placed on the former Confederate states was that each had to write a new constitution acceptable to Congress before rejoining the Union.
 Alabama drafted a new state constitution in 1868.
 In the section on education, the following line was added: "And proper provision shall be made for the education of the children of white and colored persons in separate schools."
 This helped create a system of education that would come to be known as separate but equal.
 As a result of this divide, two professional associations arose to represent teachers in the divided schools system.
 The association to represent teachers in White schools was known as the Alabama Education Association while the one representing teachers in Non-White schools was known as the Alabama State Teachers Association.
 In 1969, the Alabama Education Association and the Alabama State Teachers Association merged, with Paul R. Hubbert as executive secretary and Joe L. Reed as associate executive secretary.